zswizzle00/OpenCTI/README.md

 - Admin token is automatically generated as a UUID
 - Healthcheck access key is automatically generated as a UUID
 - It is recommended to change all default passwords after installation
+- The script automatically configures secure defaults for all services

 ## Support